Where 50 American cities wintered this year

-A note on what we measured and what we did not.
+An important note at the outset about what I measured and what I did not.
 Fifty cities is not America.
-Our sample skews toward the Northeast and toward large metros.
-Rural weather, which is most of the country’s geography if not its population, is absent here.
+This sample skews toward the Northeast and toward large metros.
+Rural weather, which is most of the country’s geography, is absent here.
 The Southern Plains are underrepresented.
 Hawaii is missing entirely.
 What follows is a portrait of fifty places, not a census.
-That said: even in this biased sample, the patterns are striking.
+That said: even in—or because of—this biased sample, the patterns are striking.

 The national average temperature anomaly across our fifty cities came out to +1.4°F. A small number.
 But national averages are to weather what GDP is to the economy—a figure that describes no one’s actual experience.
-Twenty cities ran warmer than their norms.
+Twenty cities ran warmer than their raw thirty-year average.
 Fifteen ran cooler.
-Fifteen landed within the range of the expected.
+Fifteen landed within a degree of it.4

 The average itself carries a quiet limitation.
 Our baseline, 1991–2020, already includes three decades of warming.
 The “normal” is not some fixed, Platonic climate.
 It is a sliding window that absorbs the recent past, making each generation’s strange weather the next generation’s ordinary.
 A +1.4-degree anomaly measured against an already-warm baseline is more remarkable than it sounds.